Comparison of approaches to characteristic classes of foliations: Introduction

-The secondary characteristic classes are defined for foliations $\F$ with the trivializable bundle of frames of the normal bundle, and are given by a map $H^*(W_n)\to H^*(M)$.
+For foliations $\F$ with the trivializable bundle of frames of the normal bundle one may consider characteristic classes are given by a map $H^*(W_n)\to H^*(M)$.
 Losik considered these classes with values in $H^*(S(M/\F))$.
-In a similar way as above, for a $\D_n$-space $X$ with the trivializable bundle of frames we construct homomorphisms defining secondary characteristic classes with values in the \v{C}ech-de~Rham cohomology.
+In a way as above, for a $\D_n$-space $X$ with the trivializable frame bundle we construct homomorphisms defining the so-called exotic characteristic classes with values in the \v{C}ech-de~Rham cohomology.
 Here $\bar\Gamma_n$ is the groupoid with the space of object the frame of bundles over $\Real^n$ and morphisms the germs of the extensions of the local diffeomorphisms of $\Real^n$.
 In particular, we get a new construction of the Bott map $H^*(W_n)\to H^*(B\bar\Gamma_n)$.

 Losik considered also the Chern classes of foliations that are defined by a map $H^*(W_n,\GLn)\to H^*(S(M/\F))$.
 Compared with the elements from $H^*(W_n,\On)$, the elements $H^*(W_n,\GLn)$ do not give any new classes in $H^*(M)$ and $\vH^*(M/\F)$.
-On the other hand, elements of $H^*(W_n,\GLn)$ define classes in $H^*_\F(M)$ similar to the Vey class \cite{CCII,H-H}.
+On the other hand, elements of $H^*(W_n,\GLn)$ define classes in $H^*_\F(M)$ similar to the Vey class \cite{CCII,H-H,Hurder00}.
 Let $n=1$.
 Denote by $c_1$ a generator of $H^2(W_1,\GL1)\cong\Real$.
 The class defined by this generator is always trivial in $H^2(M)$ and $\vH^2(M/\F)$.
 This generator defines the Vey class in $H^2_\F(M)$.
 Consider again the Reeb foliation.
 The Vey class for that foliation is trivial.
-In contrast, Losik \cite{L15} proved that $c_1$ defines non-trivial class in $H^2(S(S^3/\F)/\GL1)$.
+In contrast, Losik \cite{L15} proved (see also \cite{Baz-Gal}) that $c_1$ defines non-trivial class in $H^2(S(S^3/\F)/\GL1)$.
 We thus may conclude that Losik's classes are most informative.
+In particular, the first Chern class indicates that the Reeb foliation contains a compact leaf with a non-trivial holonomy \cite{Baz-Gal} (the Godbillon-Vey class is zero whenever only compact leaves have non-trivial holonomy \cite{Ref82}).
+The triviality of the Godbillon-Vey class with values in $H^3(S(S^3/\F)/\O1)$ depends on the choice of the functions defining the Reeb foliation \cite{BGG} and it may provide more delicate information about growth rate of the leaves near the compcat leaf.

 In what follows, all cohomology are considered with real coefficients.